Your First Game¶

 The last piece for our player is to add a function we can call to reset the player when starting a new game.

-func start(pos): position = pos show() monitoring = true
+func start(pos): position = pos show() $CollisionShape2D.disabled = false

 Now it’s time to make the enemies our player will have to dodge.
-Their behavior will not be very complex: mobs will spawn randomly at the edges of the screen and move in a straight line (in a random direction), then despawn when they go offscreen.
+Their behavior will not be very complex: mobs will spawn randomly at the edges of the screen and move in a random direction in a straight line, then despawn when they go offscreen.

 We will build this into a